Erudika/paraio.org/src/monolite/partials/027-queue.md

 	void push(String task);
 	String getName();
 	void setName(String name);
+	void startPolling();
+	void stopPolling();
 }
 ```

-Currently this interface is implemented by the `AWSQueue` class which relies on the AWS Simple Queue Service.
+Currently this interface is implemented by the `AWSQueue` class which relies on the AWS Simple Queue Service, and by
+`LocalQueue` which is based on a `ConcurrentLinkedQueue`.

 ### AWSQueue